 The Tourism Ministry is working on a tentative plan to restart the domestic flights and international flights from August 17, an official close to Minister Yogesh Bhattarai said.
-The first round of flights will be to and from capital Kathmandu, he said.
+He said the first round of flights would be to and from the capital Kathmandu.

 The Ministery of Tourism will recommend the COVID-19 Crisis Management Center ( headed by the Deputy Prime Minister Ishwor Pokharel ) to resume flight operations next month, the official said.

-The resumption of the aviation service is expected to give the proper boost to the tourism industry which has strived a lot due to the COVID-19 pandemic.
-Thousand of Nepali people in the tourism sector have lost jobs and many companies have shut down their businesses.
-During the lockdown period, many people remained unemployed facing various problems.
+The resumption of the aviation service is expected to give the proper boost to the tourism industry, which has strived a lot due to the COVID-19 pandemic.
+Thousand of Nepali people in the tourism sector have lost jobs, and many companies have shut down their businesses.
+During the lockdown period, many people remained unemployed, facing various problems.
 Even hotel and travel company owners faced huge losses due to this pandemic.
-But now the Nepal government has planned to resume domestic and International flights from August.
-Hence with the opening of the flight service there arises the hope to overcome this huge loss.
+But now, the Nepal government has planned to resume domestic and International flights in August.
+Hence, with the flight service's opening, there arises the hope to overcome this tremendous loss.

-As per the 2018 report by the World Travel and Tourism Council, the Nepalese tourism sector, directly and indirectly, employs around 10.5 lakh people, generating the revenue of over 24,000 crore Nepali rupees.
+As per the 2018 report by the World Travel and Tourism Council, the Nepalese tourism sector, directly and indirectly, employs around 10.5 lakh people, generating a revenue of over 24,000 crore Nepali rupees.
 The travel and tourism sector contributed about 7.9% of the country’s Gross Domestic Product.
-However, this pandemic caused a huge loss in the economy of the country from each and every sector, even from the tourism sector.
+However, this pandemic caused a massive loss in the country's economy from every industry, even in the tourism sector.

-In the last week, there have been more cases of recovery than the number of new COVID-19 infection cases.
-Nepal has reported 17844 COVID-19 cases, however now the number of active cases in Nepal has dropped to around 6000 this week.
+In the last week, there have been more recovery cases than the number of new COVID-19 infection cases.
+Nepal has reported 17844 COVID-19 cases; however, the number of active cases in Nepal has dropped to around 6000 this week.
 The country has reported 11868 recovered cases until today.